Pirate-960/Naive-Bayes-Classifier/README.md

    ```bash
    python Code.py
    ```

+   **One Important Warning:**
+   - If You are Running the Classifier from Command Prompt -> Update all Input / Output File Paths To Absolute Path Format.
+   - If You are Running From VsCode - Enjoy - !

 2. **Output**:
    - The model will be trained on the "Play Tennis" dataset and saved to `Output/naive_bayes_model.json`.
    - Detailed calculation steps will be saved to `Output/naive_bayes_calculations.txt`.